0e85dc6eaf/CTF-Writeups/PicoCTF 2017/Level 4/Cryptography/Encrypted Shell/README.md

 We can read public parameters from pcap file.

 The algorithm used for key exchange is Diffie–Hellman key exchange (that's why it's named `DHshell`).
-We can notice that `a` can be at most `2**46` and while it's too big number for brute force, hopefully we can find an algorithm that solves it.
+We can notice that `a` can be at most `2**46` and while we can't brute force it in a reasonable time, it should be possible to find an algorithm that can calculate it faster.

 On Wikipedia there's a list of algorithms used for discrete logarithm problem ( https://en.wikipedia.org/wiki/Discrete_logarithm#Algorithms ).
-I tried to read the articles about these algorithms and choose the best one, but to be honest I didn't understand them.
+I tried to read the articles about these algorithms and choose the best one, but to be honest, I didn't understand them.

 I decided to use sagemath to calculate the discrete logarithm and when I was looking for the function name I found out that it supports many of the algorithms listed on Wikipedia. https://doc.sagemath.org/html/en/reference/groups/sage/groups/generic.html